Tondi-Foundation/tondi-seeder/README.md

 Tondi DNS Seeder exposes a list of known peers to any new peer joining the Tondi network via the DNS protocol.
 This is the Rust implementation, fully aligned with the Go version with enhanced performance optimizations and **latest protocol compliance**.

-When Kaseeder is started for the first time, it will connect to the tondid node specified with the `--seeder` flag and listen for `addr` messages.
+When TondiSeeder is started for the first time, it will connect to the tondid node specified with the `--seeder` flag and listen for `addr` messages.
 These messages contain the IPs of all peers known by the node.
-Kaseeder will then connect to each of these peers, listen for their `addr` messages, and continue to traverse the network in this fashion.
-Kaseeder maintains a list of all known peers and periodically checks that they are online and available.
+TondiSeeder will then connect to each of these peers, listen for their `addr` messages, and continue to traverse the network in this fashion.
+TondiSeeder maintains a list of all known peers and periodically checks that they are online and available.
 The list is stored on disk in a json file, so on subsequent start ups the tondid node specified with `--seeder` does not need to be online.

-When Kaseeder is queried for node information, it responds with details of a random selection of the reliable nodes it knows about.
+When TondiSeeder is queried for node information, it responds with details of a random selection of the reliable nodes it knows about.

 This project is currently under active development and is in Beta state with production-ready performance optimizations.